Erym03/lacorteblu.github.io/src/content/posts/markdown-tutorial.md

 ---

-Markdown 允许“偷懒”：在一个硬换行段落中，只在第一行前加 > 即可。
+Markdown allows you to be lazy and only put the > before the first line of a hard-wrapped paragraph.

-代码：
+Code:

     > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.